-Ready to be a WordFly Pro?
-This guide will get you there with short explanations that link off to step-by-step tutorials.
+New to WordFly?
+This guide will take you on a tour of WordFly with short explanations that link off to step-by-step tutorials.
 Use this as your training guide, and let us know if you have questions.

 01 // The Basics

 When you create an account with us, you agree to WordFly’s Acceptable Use Policy.
-All of our users must comply with anti-spam regulations both in the US and any countries where your subscribers reside.
-To meet compliance regulations, follow these email marketing best practices.
+Follow these email marketing best practices to comply with anti-spam regulations both in the US and any countries where your subscribers reside.
 For the best experience, we recommend removing plug-ins that may inject extraneous code into your email and page designs.
 We also recommend working in a single browser tab while in WordFly.

 02 // Send an Email Campaign

 Send an email

 Go to Email > Create a campaign and follow the five steps of sending a standard email on screen.
 A campaign is made up of three parts:

-- Settings: From Name, From Address, Subject line, A/B testing options
+- Settings: From name and address, subject line, A/B testing options

-- Subscriber list: Who are you sending to?
+- Subscriber list: The people you are sending to

 Features available in email campaigns